 FRRR has a long history of supporting disaster preparedness and assisting affected communities to recover.
-We have facilitated support to communities preparing for disaster events and recovering from the 2019 Queensland floods, Cyclones Debbie (2017), Oswald (2013), Yasi (2011), and Larry (2006) and subsequent flooding, the 2013 Blue Mountains bushfires, the Victoria Black Saturday Bushfires of 2009, and the ongoing drought in parts of every state in Australia.
+We have facilitated support to communities preparing for disaster events and recovering from the 2019/20 bushfires, 2019 North Queensland floods, Cyclones Debbie (2017), Oswald (2013), Yasi (2011), and Larry (2006) and subsequent flooding, the 2013 Blue Mountains bushfires, the Victoria Black Saturday bushfires of 2009, and the ongoing drought in parts of every state in Australia.

 More frequent and intense climate disasters, including prolonged droughts and intense dry periods, mean we need to be more proactive in funding communities to assist with their preparedness activities, and to have funds available to support them through the medium to long-term aftermath of a disaster.

 That’s why we created a perpetual Disaster Resilience and Recovery Fund (DRRF) within FRRR’s DGR1 endorsed Public Fund, the returns from which will be granted out to communities to support disaster preparedness and disaster recovery.

 Natural disasters disproportionately affect rural, regional and remote areas, where the capacity to invest in preparedness or fund recovery is limited.